dmx-systems/dmx-linqa/README.md

 ## Minimum configuration

 The minimum Linqa configuration consist of 2 languages and a DeepL API key.
-Add entries to DMX's `conf/config.properties` file (lines beginning with `#` are comments), e.g.
+Add entries to DMX's `conf/config.properties` file, e.g.:

     ## Linqa
     dmx.linqa.lang1 = de
     dmx.linqa.lang2 = en
     dmx.deepl.auth_key = 16584e92-944f-38e5-a8ec-6ea0a0943f94:fx

+Lines beginning with `#` are comments.

 Explanation of the properties: